primap-community/primap-datalad-howto/README.md

 ## Add an existing R2 sibling to your local repository

-If someone already set up the R2 sibling, we still need to add it to our local repository.
-When we pull from GitHub our local repository is already aware of the sibling, but we might not be able to see it yet.
+If someone already set up the R2 remote, we still need to enable the sibling in our local repository.
+Our local repository should be already aware of the sibling, but we might not be able to see it yet.

 First we check if the R2 sibling has already been added with: